NorthCoastChurch/IT-Policy/Policy-4-Owned-Mobile-Device-Acceptable-Use-and-Security.md

 **Responsibilities /R**

-It is the responsibility of any employee or Board Member of North Coast Church, who uses a North Coast Church owned mobile device to access corporate resources, to ensure that all security protocols normally used in the management of data on conventional storage infrastructure are also applied here.
+It is the responsibility of any employee of North Coast Church, who uses a North Coast Church owned mobile device to access corporate resources, to ensure that all security protocols normally used in the management of data on conventional storage infrastructure are also applied here.

 It is imperative that any North Coast Church owned mobile device that is used to conduct North Coast Church business be utilized appropriately, responsibly, and ethically.
 Failure to do so will result in immediate suspension of that user’s account.
 Based on this, the following rules must be observed: